affinidi/affinidi-ssi-dart/README.md

 - **Persistent Wallet** - A Non-Hierarchical Deterministic wallet that supports **secp256k1**, **ed25519**, **p256**, **p384**, and **p521** key types.

 Refer to [these examples](https://github.com/affinidi/affinidi-ssi-dart/tree/main/example/code_snippets/wallet) to learn how to create different wallets.

+## Data Integrity Context Requirements

+### Ordering and Mixing Guidance

+When using `VcDataModelV1` the first `@context` entry MUST be `https://www.w3.org/2018/credentials/v1`.
+Do not prepend other contexts before it.

+Do NOT mix `https://www.w3.org/2018/credentials/v1` and `https://www.w3.org/ns/credentials/v2` in the same credential when using `VcDataModelV1` – the package does not yet support simultaneous inclusion and JSON-LD protected term collisions may occur.

+For Data Integrity proofs with `VcDataModelV1`, include either:
+- `https://w3id.org/security/data-integrity/v2` (preferred) or `https://w3id.org/security/data-integrity/v1`, after the VC v1 context; OR
+- Switch entirely to a future `VcDataModelV2` implementation (not yet provided here) if you need VC v2 features.

+Place application or schema contexts (e.g. Affinidi JSON-LD schemas) after the required standard contexts.

+When issuing Data Integrity proofs (RDFC or JCS cryptosuites) for Verifiable Credentials using this package, the credential's `@context` MUST include either:

+- `https://www.w3.org/ns/credentials/v2` (which implicitly includes the Data Integrity definitions), OR
+- `https://w3id.org/security/data-integrity/v2` (or the legacy `https://w3id.org/security/data-integrity/v1`), in addition to any other application-specific contexts.

+If neither the VC v2 context nor a Data Integrity context is present, issuance will throw an `SsiException` with code `invalid_context`.

+This enforcement helps ensure canonicalization security and aligns with W3C Data Integrity specifications.

 ## Credential Data Models